-We are recommending that the Government of British Columbia prioritize the establishment of a mandate to fully fund and advance Indigenous Protected and Conserved Areas (IPCAs) in agreements with Indigenous governments, federal agencies, other provinces and territories.
+We are recommending that the Government of Canada prioritize the establishment of a mandate to fully fund and advance Indigenous Protected and Conserved Areas (IPCAs) in agreements with Indigenous governments, provinces, and territories.

 Indigenous Protected and Conserved Areas, or IPCAs, are clearly defined protected areas that can include both lands and waters governed by First Nations in partnership with a provincial or federal government.
-IPCAs benefit all British Columbians as a policy option.
-Supporting the establishment and maintenance of IPCAs has many economic, sociocultural, and ecological benefits.
+IPCAs benefit all Canadians as a policy option.
+Supporting the establishment and maintenance of IPCAs has many economic, socio-cultural, and ecological benefits.